-The recent outbreak of the Ebola virus has not left the Western world untouched, as the first of two Americans returns to the US from Liberia for treatment.
-But in addition to widespread concerns on the safety of travel, the virus has also led some to reevaluate the importance of some lines of insurance.
+The recent outbreak of the Ebola virus has not left the Western world untouched, with two Americans back in the US from Liberia receiving treatment and a scare this week at London’s Gatwick airport.
+In addition to widespread concerns on the safety of travel, the virus has also led some to reevaluate the importance of some lines of insurance.

-Of course, for casual travelers, the insurance policy may not make much sense.
-According to an NBC News report, it is easier for many to cancel or postpone overseas trips than to invest in what could be a costly coverage.
+Of course, for casual travellers, the insurance policy may not make much sense.
+It is simpler to just cancel or postpone overseas trips than to invest in what could be a costly coverage.

-Producers also need to read the fine print of these policies.
-Some medevac policies do not necessarily guarantee return to the US, instead specifying transportation to the nearest “qualified medical facility.”
-That leaves clients on their own in terms of arranging for travel—something they may not be fit to do if they’re lying in a hospital bed.
+Some medevac policies do not necessarily guarantee return to New Zealand, instead specifying transportation to the nearest ‘qualified medical facility.’
+That leaves clients on their own in terms of arranging for travel – something they may not be fit to do if they’re lying in a hospital bed.

-The CDC also advises producers to go over travel and travel health insurance with clients before an overseas trip, and locate proper medical services near their destination for reference in a worst-case scenario.
+It’s recommended that producers go over travel and travel health insurance with clients before an overseas trip, and locate proper medical services near their destination for reference in a worst-case scenario.

 Clients should carry copies of their insurance policy identity cards with them when they travel, including any supplemental insurance purchased.